nitindandriyal/efx-trading-platform/README.md

 ## Architecture Diagram

-Below is the architecture diagram of the FX Trading Platform, illustrating the interaction between the client, backend services, external APIs, and database.
+Below is the architecture diagram of the FX Trading Platform, illustrating the interaction between the processes.

 ```mermaid
 graph TD